verlok/vanilla-lazyload/README.md

 });
 ```

-In the rare cases where you can't or don't want to select the elements using `elements_selector` and you have a reference variable to your elements set (can be a NodeSet or an array of elements), you can pass the elements set as second parameter.
+In the rare cases where you can't or don't want to select the elements using `elements_selector` and you have a reference variable to your elements set (can be a NodeSet or an array of elements), you can pass the elements set as the second parameter.

 ```js
 var elementsToLazyLoad = getElementSetFromSomewhere();